 Using play therapy principles, you will explore the use of a directive approach in play therapy.
-You will develop skills to select and use therapeutic activities, traditional and therapeutic games and books.
+You will develop skills to select and use therapeutic play therapy activities, traditional and therapeutic games, and books.
 You will use games, activities and children’s books to help children reflect their inner world, enhance healthy development, and strengthen coping skills.
-In addition, you will learn to engage children in creative materials to make puppets, books and games that address a unique need.
+In addition, you will learn to engage children in play therapy using creative materials to make puppets, books, and games that address a unique need.

 - Play Therapy Systematic Interventions: Group, Filial and Family (25 contact hours)

 In this workshop, you will develop an understanding and a set of skills to implement systematic interventions with groups and families.
 You will learn how Filial Play Therapy strengthens the parent-child relationship, simultaneously improves communication between caregivers, and increases overall family functioning.
 You will gain confidence in working with groups using play therapy interventions and develop an understanding of how to use the power of play to help children increase insight, develop social skills, and strengthen relationships in group settings.